divisiondeariza/data_challenge_2022/README.md

 Define how you are going to perform the experimentation for each model, before starting.
 Split the dataset into training, test, and validation sets.
 You can consider among other variables.

--	Optimization strategy.
+-	Optimization strategy
+-
 -	Type of regularization
+-
 -	Batch size
+-
+-	Regularization
--	Regularization.
+-
 -	Number of iterations
+-
 -	Learning rate
+-
 -	Architecture

 Finally identify under which parameters you can compare the models.

 The models to be made are the following:

 - Pose a solution using SVM (Support Vector Machine) and/or KNN
+-
-- Pose a solution using neural networks and/or Logistic regression.
+- Pose a solution using neural networks and/or Logistic regression
+-
-- Pose a solution using random forest and/or XG Boost.
+- Pose a solution using random forest and/or XG Boost
+-
 - Any other model you want